 What is a local hospitality tax?

-The City of West Columbia City Council authorized the levy of a two percent (2%) local hospitality tax on prepared meals and/or beverages, inclusive of alcoholic beverages, beer and wine sold in establishments effective September 1, 2016.
+The City of West Columbia levies a two percent (2%) local hospitality tax on prepared meals and/or beverages, inclusive of alcoholic beverages, beer and wine sold in establishments effective September 1, 2016.
 The Business License personnel will assist you with this process, and you can find information on the city’s website www.westcolumbiasc.gov.